 REITs are companies that manage, and finance income-generating real estate.
 It functions as an investment company.
 They do this by allowing individuals to own a fragment of a housing property.
 Dividends-based profit is then paid by RIETs to the individuals.

-These REITs companies solely manage the real estate and oversee the income generation aspect of the investment.
+These REIT companies solely manage the real estate and oversee the income generation aspect of the investment.
 They do this while they distribute the dividends among shareholders.
 They serve as a good way to own real estate without actually buying and managing a property or building one.

 How Does REITs Works